Saxsori/ft_linear_regression/README.md

 1. Initialize Parameters

-Start with initial values for the parameters, can be set to zeros.
+Start with initial values for the parameters, which can be set to zeros.

 ```
 𝜃0 = 0